Michael is a partner in Gilbert + Tobin’s Energy + Resources group and is a member of Gilbert + Tobin’s Board of partners.

 - the $250 million cash and scrip takeover of that company by BC Iron Limited; and

 - it entering into development and operating leases with the Pilbara Ports Authority for the development of a 20 million tonne per annum transhipment facility at Cape Lambert in Western Australia.

 - Newcrest Mining Limited with respect to that company’s negotiations with the Republic of Fiji on establishing a A$1.25 billion gold and copper project in Fiji.

 - Sundance Resources Limited with respect to that company’s agreements with the Republic of Cameroon and the Republic of Congo on establishing a A$5.5 billion iron ore project in both countries.

 - Syrah Resources Ltd with respect to the commercialising its graphite project in Mozambique and its entering into a mining agreement with the Republic of Mozambique.

 Awards and Recognition

-Michael was named in the Energy Law, Mining Law and Natural Resources Law categories.
+Michael was listed as a Best Lawyer in the areas of Energy Law, Mining Law, Natural Resources Law and Oil and Gas Law.